Elliot Rodger: Encounters before attacks

 A week before his attacks, Rodger met his mother and sister for dinner at a restaurant in Montecito.
 During their meal, he saw a couple and quietly told his mother the man was too unattractive to be dating a blonde woman.
 Rodger's mother ignored his remark and shifted the conversation, feeling relieved to see her son again after April 30.
-Rodger's sister commented he was eating more than usual, which made him scoff at her.
+Rodger's sister commented that he was eating more than usual, which made him scoff at her.
 Once they finished eating, they went their separate ways.
-Days before his attacks, Rodger reposted his videos including the "Why do girls hate me so much?" recording on YouTube.
-The "Why do girls hate me so much?" video was later posted on Reddit's "r/cringe" subreddit, where users discussed Rodger's mental health and considered calling the police due to his disturbing demeanor, and some users compared him to the fictional serial killer Patrick Bateman from the film American Psycho (2000).
+On May 18, a Bodybuilding.com user noticed that Rodger had removed the "Why do girls hate me so much?" video, commenting that his romantic failures were likely due to "the creepy vibe that you give off" and sounding like a serial killer.
+Rodger replied that his parents had forced him to take the videos down, but planned to repost them.
+He later gave the same response in the description of one of his remaining videos, saying the videos concerned some of his family members and that he would repost them later.

-On May 21, after being called a "low-class incel" on PUAHate, Rodger linked a video of himself, his father, and stepmother at the Hunger Games premiere, saying: "You're all jealous of my 10/10 pretty-boy face.
+On May 20, one of Rodger's videos was posted on Reddit's "r/cringe" subreddit, where users discussed Rodger's mental health and debated calling the police, with some making fun of Rodger and saying it was a fake, while another user compared him to the fictional serial killer Patrick Bateman from the film American Psycho (2000).
+On May 21, after being called a "low-class incel" on PUAHate, Rodger linked a video of himself, his father, and stepmother at The Hunger Games premiere, saying: "You're all jealous of my 10/10 pretty-boy face.
 This site is full of stupid, disgusting, mentally ill degenerates who take pleasure in putting down others.
 That is all I have to say on here.
 Goodbye."
-The next day, Rodger accessed and viewed PUAHate and Bodybuilding.com before discovering and viewing anxietyzone.com.
+On May 22, Rodger accessed and viewed PUAHate and Bodybuilding.com before discovering and viewing anxietyzone.com.
+That same day, Rodger reposted a number of his videos on YouTube, including the "Why do girls hate me so much?" video.